HarshGupta239/Heart_Disease_Prediction_ML/README.md

 * First of all, I separate the X and Y values.
 * Then, I split the data into 'train' and 'test' data.

-# Apply Logistic Regression and check accuracy.
+# Apply various ML algorithms.
-* The maximum accuracy achieved on training data is: 88.01 %.
+* On training data: Maximum accuracy is achieved by SVM, i.e, 92.97%
-* The maximum accuracy achieved on test data is: 83.60 %.
+* On testing data: Maximum accuracy is achieved by SVM, i.e, 83.60%
 # Predict the target values.
 * In this, a set of input features is given to the model and then, the model will predict         whether the patient has heart disease or not.
 * If the value of target variable is 1, then, the patient has heart disease.
 Otherwise, not.